chatid/chatid-mdwiki/chatbar/public-api-reference.md

 CID.q.push(['**log**', *eventName*, *args...*])

-`eventName` will be the key for which this unique behavior will be indexed. `args` may be any number of additional arguments relevant to the event.
+Log events for collecting metrics and analytics. `eventName` will be the key for which this unique behavior will be indexed. `args` may be any number of additional arguments relevant to the event.

 Here is an example using the `log` method to send Chatbar a conversion event: